milofultz/tinybrainfans/wiki/Programming/git/git.md

 You can `git stash drop {index}` individual stashes or `git stash clear` the entire stash.

+## Resolving Merge Conflicts in Pull Requests

+To resolve a merge conflict in a pull request, you can use `git merge {target-branch}`, where `{target-branch}` is the branch you are hoping to eventually merge your code into.
+This will create your merge conflicts locally, where you can create a new commit to handle them and {{rebase|Rebase (git)}} if you want to clean it up.

 ## Credentials

 If you receive a message like this when trying to push up to your repo: